-Cloud Hosting: Cloud hosting allows your website to run via a server that stores all your data virtually in a cloud.
+Cloud Hosting: Cloud hosting allows your website to run on a server that stores all your data virtually in the cloud.

 Dedicated Server: You can sign up for a shared hosting service, but you can also opt for a dedicated server instead.
 This means you’ll have access to a single dedicated server that is set up to host only your account, giving you complete control and the potential for higher performance.

 Domain Name: Your domain name is the name you give your website.
 An example of a domain name is GoodFinancialCents.com.

 Server: A server is a system that serves as the home of your website, and most servers are owned by web hosting providers.

 Shared Hosting: Shared hosting plans allow you to share server space and resources with other users, typically at a much lower cost.
 For that reason, shared hosting is ideal for beginning bloggers.

 Site Speed: Site speed is a term used to describe how fast your website is able to operate.

 VPS Hosting: VPS stands for “virtual private server.”
 This type of hosting lets you access virtualized technology that allows your website to be hosted on a dedicated server with more than one user.